Skip to content

 Afshordi and collaborators proposed in 2014 that our 3D universe is the holographic remnant of a 4D star that collapsed into a 4D black hole in a higher-dimensional parent universe.

 The proposal works like this.
 The parent universe has four spatial dimensions.
 In that parent universe, a massive star formed and eventually collapsed, the way stars in our universe collapse into black holes.
-Because the parent universe is one dimension higher than ours, the event horizon of the resulting 4D black hole is a three-dimensional surface, just like the spatial geometry of our observable universe.
+Because the parent universe is one dimension higher than ours, the of the resulting 4D black hole is a three-dimensional surface, just like the spatial geometry of our observable universe.

 Our universe is that three-dimensional surface.
 We live on the holographic event horizon of a higher-dimensional black hole.
-The flatness and uniformity of our universe, which inflation explains by an early period of accelerated expansion, this model explains as a direct consequence of being the surface of a smoothly collapsing star.
+The flatness and uniformity of our universe, which explains by an early period of accelerated expansion, this model explains as a direct consequence of being the surface of a smoothly collapsing star.

 The family stance